microsoft/atlas-design/README.md

 ## Using Atlas CSS

-The styles backing the Atlas Design system are discussed in greater detail in the [atlas-css readme](./css/README.md).
+The styles backing the Atlas Design system are discussed in greater detail in `/css`.

 ### Install Atlas CSS in your project